Sidewalk is new catwalk outside Milan fashion shows

 Nobody becomes somebody

-Outside Prada, Gucci, Moschino, Max Mara and more, the sidewalk is the new catwalk for fashion wannabes, the Instagram stars they worship and photographers from all across the globe -- mostly freelancers or amateurs -- who capture it all.
+Outside Prada, Dolce & Gabbana, Moschino, Max Mara and other shows, the sidewalk is the new catwalk for fashion wannabes, the Instagram stars they worship and photographers from all across the globe -- mostly freelancers or amateurs -- who capture it all.

-But who are these people, this reporter asked, as the umpteenth preening starlet flipped her hair, pursed her lips and jutted out a hip for anyone who pulled out a camera.
+But who are these people pouting at the camera, flipping their hair and pursing their lips?

-"They're all Instagram fashionistas," explained London photographer Ash Mahmood, 26, outside Max Mara.
+"They're all Instagram fashionistas," London photographer Ash Mahmood, 26 told AFP.
 "They're nobody turned into somebody.
 That's how it works."

 The amateur photographers hope their subjects -- with their thousands even millions of followers -- will repost their photos, gaining exposure.